Skip to content

 • add — Add a Git remote

-• remove — Remove a Git remote and forget its branches
+• remove — Remove a Git remote and forget its bookmarks

 • rename — Rename a Git remote